pontem-network/pontem/README.md

 7. Submit a new transaction!
 8. Wait until the transaction is confirmed.

 Once the transaction successfully executed, check 'Explorer', there will be latest events generated by our transactions.
-Block height data encoded in [LCS (Libra Canonical Serialization)](https://github.com/librastartup/libra-canonical-serialization/blob/master/DOCUMENTATION.md), it's u64 number, little endian, 8 bytes.

 Look at more examples in [tests](pallets/sp-mvm/tests/).
 Also, read our [Move Book](https://move.pontem.network) to learn Move language and find more examples.